twentyOne2x/attnmarkets-docs/pages/introduction/where-attn-sits-next-to-avici-and-pye.md

-# Where attn Sits Next to Avici, Pye, Wildcat, and Altitude
+# Where attn Sits Next to Avici, Pye, Wildcat, Altitude, and 3Jane

-attn is easier to understand when seen next to other projects that position with credit, yield, and onchain underwriting.
+attn is easier to understand when seen next to other projects that work on credit, yield, and onchain underwriting.

-Four especially relevant points of comparison:
+Especially relevant points of comparison:

 - **Avici** – internet banking for people
 - **Pye** – structured markets for staking yield
 - **Wildcat** – undercollateralised credit markets for vetted borrowers
 - **Altitude (Squads)** – stablecoin business accounts and treasury
+- **3Jane** – unsecured credit lines and a yield-bearing stablecoin backed by future cashflows

 attn focuses on a different object: